caleblopez96/VideoGameApi/VideoGameApi/Notes/notes.md

 supported, you can use the `OpenAPI` spec or `Scalar` (recommended).

 ### 2.a ENABLING OPENAPI SUPPORT
-- If you ✓ enable OpenAPI support, the following code below is auto generated and you don't need to make any changes:
+- If you ✓ enable OpenAPI support, the following code below is auto generated in Program.cs and you don't need to make any changes:
 ```csharp
 app.MapOpenApi();
 ```
-- This gets configured in `Program.cs` in the HTTP request pipeline:
+- This gets configured in the HTTP request pipeline:
 ```csharp
 Program.cs